Baylor Bears baseball: The modern era (1970–2012)

 Baylor returned to the NCAA tournament in 1977, led by legendary Baylor head coach Mickey Sullivan, and advanced to the College World Series for Baylor's first appearance in Omaha.
 Baylor lost both of its games in the 1977 College World Series, one game each to South Carolina and Minnesota.
 Baylor concluded the 1977 season ranked #7 nationally by Collegiate Baseball.
-In 1978, the Bears returned to the College World Series but lost its only 2 games again, one game each to Michigan and Miami, Fl.
+In 1978, the Bears returned to the College World Series but lost its only two games again, one game each to Michigan and Miami.
 Baylor finished the 1978 season ranked #8 nationally by Collegiate Baseball.

 Baylor has achieved a season 50-win mark in only one season in its history.
-This season win total was earned in 1999 under the guidance of former head coach Steve Smith, ending the season with a W-L record of 50–15.
+This season win total was earned in 1999 under the guidance of former head coach Steve Smith, ending the season with a win–loss record of 50–15.
 While exiting the national tournament during the Super Regional stage, the Bears ended the season ranked #8 nationally by Baseball America.
 It was during this 1999 season that Jason Jennings won National Player of the Year.
-As a pitcher and designated hitter for the Bears in 1999, Jason also won the Golden Spikes Award, Dick Howser Award, Rotary Smith Award, consensus Big 12 Player of the Year and was voted a unanimous All-American.
+As a pitcher and designated hitter for the Bears in 1999, Jennings also won the Golden Spikes Award, Dick Howser Trophy, Rotary Smith Award, consensus Big 12 Player of the Year and was voted a unanimous All-American.
 Kelly Shoppach would also earn the unanimous All-American honor as a Baylor catcher in 2001 and consensus Big 12 Player of the Year.

-Baylor's 2005 squad would become the first to win a game in Omaha.
-The Bears went 2–2 including wins over Oregon State and #1 ranked Tulane (a dramatic come from behind win, 7–6), but was eliminated from the tournament after its second loss to the Texas Longhorns, losing 3–4 in Baylor's final game.
-Baylor lost 1–5 to the Texas Longhorns in its first CWS game in 2005.
-Baylor finished the 2005 season ranked #4 nationally by Baseball America.